isbuck/Enhancer-Comparison/README.md

 Locus windows and random windows have their motifs extracted which are then filtered based on a qvalue cutoff.
 We used a cutoff of qvalue = .05 for _FlyFactorSurvey_ output files and no cutoff (qvalue = 1) for _MidlineSpecific_ output files.

-Each window is then scored based on its motif contnent in relation to its respective enhancer by either Jaccard or Summed Canberra distance.
+Each window is then scored based on its motif content in relation to its respective enhancer by either Jaccard or Summed Canberra distance.
 Jaccard distance is 1 - intersection/union.
 Summed Canberra distance calculates the canberra distance between a window files and enhancer file after building a summed score matrix based on the motif scores.

 A bedGRAPH file is output for each Locus Window file or Random Window file containing the chromose, window start, window end, score for each window in that file.